-The specific topics that the proposed rules address and the purpose of the proposed rules are set forth below:
+The specific topics that the proposed rules address, and the purpose of the proposed rules is set forth below:

-R 338.12001.
+R 338.111.
 This rule pertains to definitions.
 It sets forth an explanation of specific terms used throughout the rule set.
-Changes include clarification of terms used in the rule set.
+The rule revision clarifies definitions and the meaning of terms used in the rule set.